isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution976.md

 ---
-title: Xero Cloud Accounting Software Version 10.5-YOIO Xero Premium, Set Up Package
+title: Kiosk  & BYOD - Kiosk Package with Hardware
 permalink: /productivity-solutions-grant/solutionrepo/solution976
 ---

 ### Description

-Xero is a beautiful, intelligent software platform designed to make life better for small businesses and their advisors, and to help them grow and thrive.
+Singapore Food & Beverage is running out of manpower.
+Aigens aspire to bring innovation to the traditional Food & Beverage (F&B) industry, which lags behind in adopting technology.
+In the food service industry, convenience is king.
+Customers want to experience quick, efficient service with no obstacles.
+This is even more important for quick service and casual dining restaurants.
+With Aigens, you can implement innovative solutions that will see your customers returning time and time again.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_YOIO_Annex_3_CR_wef_29_July_2021_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Aigens_20200142_Annex_3_Part_45.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria